Lecture Capture | 13 September, 2016

 Record, share and collaborate.
 A new way of thinking for the Centre for Biomedical Sciences Education.

 As part of the major upgrade of the dissection laboratory in the Centre for Biomedical Sciences Education, a significant AV installation accompanied the overall build.
 This revolutionised the teaching methodology and allowed students to be more engaged than ever.
-Making use of 18 x 65" Interactive touch screens, each student group has the opportunity to view, annotate and wirelessly present as needed.
+Making use of eighteen 65-inch interactive touchscreens, each student group has the opportunity to view, annotate and wirelessly present as needed.

-Stage 2 was always going to be an intricate part of the installation, the opportunity to capture class content and securely share this with students off campus.
-This technology has now been implemented allowing content to be recorded in the lab at the press of a button to be accessed later on via the My Mediasite portal.
-The opportunities this presents are huge, sharing preparation recordings before a practical class explaining the various processes, providing revision material on procedures before exams etc.
+Stage 2 of this upgrade has added the opportunity to capture class content and securely share this with students off campus.
+This allows content to be recorded in the lab at the press of a button, to be accessed later on via the My Mediasite portal.
+The opportunities this presents are huge, sharing preparation recordings before a practical class explaining the various processes, providing revision material on procedures before exams, etc.

-The lab has generated significant interest in the AV industry right across the UK, Panasonic have completed a case study that is available here and the lab was nominated for best Education project at the 2016 AV Installation awards.
+The lab has generated significant interest in the AV industry right across the UK; Panasonic has completed a case study that is available here and the lab was nominated for best Education project at the 2016 AV Installation awards.

-For more information about bespoke projects or how Mediasite could integrate with your current environment please contact Stuart Ogg @ Media Services - Email: firstname.lastname@example.org
+For more information about bespoke projects or how Mediasite could integrate with your current environment, please contact us - Email: email@example.com